heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript-using-deferred-custom-action.md

 ---
 layout: post
-title: Dynamically modify the content of a file with InstallScript using deferred custom action
+title: Modify file content with InstallScript using deferred custom action
-description: Provided solution shows how to use deferred custom action to do a find-and-replace of particular string in a file during installation time in InstallShield Basic MSI.
+description: The resolution on how I dynamically modify the file content by using deferred custom action with InstallScript to do a find-and-replace of a string during installation time in InstallShield Basic MSI.
 keywords: problem resolution, installshield 2016, basic msi project, deferred custom action, customactiondata, find-and-replace installscript
 tags: [InstallShield, InstallScript, Windows Installer]
 comments: true